top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_2_2_camera_calibration.md

 Also, make sure to focus the image by rotating the mechanical focus ring on the lens of the camera.

+Comment: Do not change the focus during or after the calibration, otherwise your calibration is no longer valid.
+I'd also suggest to not to use the lens cover anymore; removing the lens cover changes the focus. -MK

 Now move the checkerboard right/left, up/down, and tilt the checkerboard through various angles of relative to the image plane.
 After each movement, make sure to pause long enough for the checkerboard to become highlighted.
 Once